Gender and children

 - show signs of teenage anxiety, especially in social situations

-- show signs of depression – for example, not wanting to take part in activities, particularly gendered activities like sport
+- show signs of teenage depression – for example, not wanting to take part in activities, particularly gendered activities like sport

 - harm themselves – for example, by scratching, cutting or biting themselves